Cipargamin: Adverse events

+Resistance mechanisms

+Research has identified specific resistance mechanisms to cipargamin, primarily involving mutations in the pfatp4 gene encoding the target P-type ATPase.
+A clinically relevant G358S mutation in PfATP4 has been identified as conferring significant resistance to cipargamin treatment.
+Clinical studies have documented that recrudescent parasites frequently harbor treatment-emerging mutations, indicating the potential for resistance development under selective pressure.

+History

 Cipargamin was discovered by screening the Novartis library of 12,000 natural products and synthetic compounds to find compounds active against Plasmodium falciparum.
 The first screen turned up 275 compounds and the list was narrowed to 17 potential candidates.
 The current spiroindolone was optimized to address its metabolic liabilities leading to improved stability and exposure levels in animals.
 As a result, cipargamin is one of only a handful of molecules capable of completely curing mice infected with Plasmodium berghei (a model of blood-stage malaria).
-Given its good physicochemical properties, promising pharmacokinetic and efficacy profile, the molecule was recently approved as a preclinical candidate and is now entering GLP toxicology studies with the aim of entering Phase I studies in humans in late 2010.
-If its safety and tolerability are acceptable, cipargamin would be the first antimalarial not belonging to either the artemisinin or peroxide class to go into a proof-of-concept study in malaria.
-If cipargamin behaves similarly in people to the way it works in mice, it may be possible to develop it into a drug that could be taken just once - far easier than current standard treatments in which malaria drugs are taken between one and four times a day for up to seven days.
-Cipargamin also has properties which could enable it to be manufactured in pill form and in large quantities.
-Further animal studies have been performed and researchers have begun human-stage trials.